-Once again, another master stroke from Nintendo.
+Once again, another masterstroke from Nintendo.
 Just when you thought thecouldn’t get any better, they come up with Wii Fit.

 When the Wii was first announced with the Wii Remote, a lot of people were sceptical about how good the Wii Remote would actually be.
-The same thoughts applied with the Wii Balance Board.
+The same thoughts applied to the Wii Balance Board.

 It’s technological brilliance!